 The Computer Information Systems program consists of a broad spectrum of courses in the information systems and information technology fields.
 Upon completion of the required courses, the student will receive an Associate in Applied Science and be ready for immediate employment.

 Core courses give the student a strong foundation in applications programming, networking, database systems, productivity software, Internet programming, system security and systems analysis.
 Students can also select a variety of CST and/or BUS electives to suit their interests.
 Students can attend full-time or part-time.
-Courses may be offered during the day, the evenings or online.
+Courses may be offered during the day or online.